Scott Brady Publisher and Chairman

 Bo Rounsavall Fulfillment

 Bo is originally a native Texan.
-Her background as a dancer did not prepare her for a life of adventure, but life threw her a series of curves and she went with it.
-After marrying her high school sweetheart, they embarked on a lifetime of journeys around the country and the globe and never looked back.
-She and her husband, Clint, left the hectic pace of Southern California in 2006, and last year landed in Prescott, AZ.
-Her original working experience was in the field of shipping and inventory control.
-Her focus then shifted for a number of years to the animal industry, where she focused on training, breeding and foaling horses, along with becoming an accomplished equestrienne.
+Her background as a dancer did not prepare her for a life of adventure, but life threw her a series of curve balls and she went with it.
+After marrying her high school sweetheart, they embarked on a lifetime worth of journeys around the country and the globe and never looked back.
+In 2006, she and her husband, Clint, left the hectic pace of Southern California, and eventually landed in Prescott, Arizona.
+An expert in shipping and inventory control, she also spent a number of years training, breeding, and foaling horses, and is an accomplished equestrienne.